-“Oh, you’re going to love this.
-Lots of call-ins today, leaves dayshift ER with only two RN’s. . .”
+Early one Saturday morning, the bedside phone jolted me awake.
+The anxious voice of the night nurse said, “Oh, you’re going to love this.
+Lots of call-ins today.
+Dayshift only has two RN’s. . .”

-I mumbled, “I’ll be right in” to make her stop talking.
-Besides, I’d worked short-staffed plenty of times, and if it got too hectic I’d call in a nurse named “Someone” if he or she picked up the phone.
+“I’ll be right in.”
+I mumbled to make her stop talking.
+Besides, I’d worked short-staffed plenty of times, and if it got too hectic I’d call in a nurse named “Someone.”

-When I arrived in the department, four night shift nurses converged on me, all talking at once, “We lost a baby at 7:00, after we called you.
-Family’s in Trauma One, death papers done, just waiting for Miranda, the Crisis Counselor.
-When she’s finished, you’ll need to go in and take the baby from the mother.”
+When I arrived in the department, four night shift nurses converged on me, “We lost a baby at 7:00, after we called you.
+Family’s in Trauma One.
+Death papers are done.
+Just waiting for Miranda, Crisis Counselor.
+When she’s finished, you’ll need to go in and take the baby.”

 “Take the baby, where?
 And why me?
 You know the family.
 I’ve never met them.”

 My eyes welled up with tears as soon as Miranda emerged from the trauma room and asked, “Who’s in charge?
 The family wants you to explain what caused this; they’re very upset.”
-After dealing with many adult deaths over the years I was very fearful of this task, having never seen or handled an infant death before.
+Despite having dealt with many deaths over the years, I feared handling one involving an infant.

-Overhearing the conversation, the ER physician, McCall, said, “I’ll be with them in a minute.
+Overhearing the conversation, the ER physician said, “I’ll be with them in a minute.
 Got to sign out to Richards first so I can leave.”
-McCall had six young children at home.
-If he could face this family, and staying overtime to do so, I could also.
+He had six young children at home.
+If he could face this family, I could also.

 There was a heavy silence in the room no one dared to break.
-Words to express the painful loss and anguish didn’t exist at that moment.
-The baby’s mother, Mom, rocked her infant son wrapped from head to toe in a white bath blanket.
+Words to express the painful loss and anguish didn’t exist.
+The baby’s mother rocked her infant son wrapped from head to toe in a white bath blanket.
 The fact that the baby’s face was covered really bothered me.
 My first thought — this infant needs access to air.
 It looks unnatural to swaddle a baby with his face covered.
-Did Nights hand the baby shrouded that way?
+Did Nights hand her the baby shrouded that way?